alebryvas/berk266/README.md

 For shuffle logic:src/models/data_loader.py

 ## Preprocessed data
-We have already preprocessed the data for CNN/Dailymail, WikiHow and How2datasets and they are available in the repo at the below locations.
+We have already preprocessed the data for CNN/Dailymail, WikiHow, How2 and How2 100million datasets and they are available in the repo at the below locations.

 CNN/DM - cnndm/